At the Skegness Academy we provide a high quality catering service to pupils and staff, offering a balanced and healthy choice of food.

 National nutritional standards for school lunches

-Food prepared by the Academy Catering Team meets the national standards for school lunches (www.schoolfoodtrust.org.uk) and our SNAG (School Nutrition Action Group) is involved in suggesting changes in the menu.
+Food prepared by the Academy Catering Team meets the national standards for school lunches (www.schoolfoodtrust.org.uk).

 At break time our pupils are offered a range of healthy snacks and sandwiches, containing fresh fillings prepared by the Academy Catering team.
 A selection of fresh fruit is also available every day.
 Drinks on offer include still water, low fat flavoured milks and no added sugar fruit juices.